-These fact sheets have been developed to build the capacity of parents to create and facilitate peer support networks and further their sons and daughters inclusive education.
+These 11 factsheets have been developed to build the capacity of parents to create and facilitate peer support networks and further their sons and daughters inclusive education.

 Inclusive Education means that all students attend and are welcomed by their neighbourhood schools in age-appropriate, regular classes and are supported to learn, contribute and participate in all aspects of the life of the school.

-To download, click on the factsheet title and a PDF will open in a new window.
+To open the PDF, click on the factsheet title or the link below the description and a PDF will open in a new window.

 A factsheet to make inclusive education information more accessible to the wider community.
 This may benefit families with low literacy levels, disability and/or from culturally and linguistically diverse backgrounds.